claudiopica/HiRep/README.md

 * Boundary Conditions

-Uncomment the line here, when you want to establish certain boundary conditions into the respective direction.
+Comment out the line here, when you want to establish certain boundary conditions into the respective direction.
 ```
 #T => PERIODIC, ANTIPERIODIC, OPEN, THETA
 #X => PERIODIC, ANTIPERIODIC, THETA